MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-find-guide.md

 If you have access to a long list of guides created with Microsoft Dynamics 365 Guides, you can use this procedure to quickly find the guide you're looking for.

 1. In the **Guides** dialog box, gaze at the magnifying glass until the holographic keyboard appears.

+2. Type the characters for the guide you're looking for.
+As you start to type the characters, the list is automatically filtered to guides that match the characters anywhere in the guide name.

     ![Screen shot of Search dialog box and holographic keyboard](media/search-holographic-keyboard.PNG "Screen shot of Search dialog box and holographic keyboard")

-2. Type the characters for the guide you'r looking for.
-As you start to type characters, the list is automatically filtered to guides that match the characters anywhere in the guide name.

 3. Close the keyboard to return to the guide list.